Oliver Stone's unrealized projects: George Washington

 In 1995, it was reported that Robert Redford had planned to produce and star in the biopic George Washington, charting Washington's life before the American Revolution and through his presidency.
 Redford had apparently courted Stone to direct, though they both would eventually depart from the project.

 Weird Tales TV series

 In 1995, Stone was reportedly set to collaborate with directors Francis Ford Coppola and Tim Burton on a horror anthology series for HBO based on Weird Tales, the pulp magazine collection of short stories.
 They each were to serve as executive producers and direct one of three episodes in a 90-minute pilot.
 Stone's segment was to be written by Mark Patrick Carducci and Peter Atkins.

 The Treasure of the Sierra Madre

 Stone had once planned a new version of The Treasure of the Sierra Madre.
 His idea was to cast Sharon Stone as the "troublemaker" character (previously played by Humphrey Bogart in John Huston's 1948 film adaptation), as well as Jack Nicholson and Al Pacino.
 This project was presumably mooted in the mid-1990s during Sharon Stone's career-peak of successful films such as Basic Instinct and Casino.

+Spy vs. Spy

+In December 1995, it was reported that Stone was considering the screen adaption Spy vs. Spy, from a then-recent article in Spy magazine about investigative reporter Stuart Goldman, for Phoenix Pictures.
+Stone envisioned the story as a black comedy, and was to work with Scott Alexander and Larry Karaszewski on the script.